grantj-re3/HandyIctDoco/agile/README.md

 - do feature-a last

 Hence:
-- let's perform feature c and complete it then cross it off our list of priorities.
+- let's perform feature-c and complete it then cross it off our list of priorities
 - after doing so we no longer have a "1" in the "User-biz value" column, so let's re-scale this column so that we do have a "1" (by dividing all the values in the column by 2)

 Feature | User-biz value | Time crit'y | Risk red'n/ Opp En | Cost Of Delay | Duration | WSJF :------ | -------------: | ----------: | -----------------: | ------------: | -------: | ---: